halex5000/ld-articles/AWS Cognito/Targeted Experiences with LaunchDarkly and AWS Cognito.md

 > Don't know much about targeting with LaunchDarkly yet?
 Check out [my beginner's guide](https://launchdarkly.com/blog/beginners-guide-to-targeting-with-feature-flags/)

-One of the most common uses for targeting is user targeting, where user profile data is passed to LaunchDarkly in a user context and this data is subsequently used to create segments and rules that impact which flag variations that LaunchDarkly will serve them.
+One of the most common ways to use targeting is user targeting, where user profile data is passed to LaunchDarkly in a user context and this data is subsequently used to create segments and rules that impact which flag variations that LaunchDarkly will serve them.
 In many cases, this user profile data exists within an identity and authentication service.

 [Amazon Cognito](https://aws.amazon.com/cognito/) is a popular choice for authentication for anyone within the AWS ecosystem.
-It offers APIs that make it easier to implement the full scope of authentication within your apps and it is, of course, integrated with the full suite of AWS offerings.
+It offers APIs that make it easier to implement the full scope of identity and authentication within your apps and it is, of course, integrated with the full suite of AWS offerings.
 In this tutorial, we'll demonstrate how to implement user targeting in an application built with Cognito and LaunchDarkly.

 ## Exploring the Example Application

-We're going to explore a sample application I have built that implements identity and authentication via Amazon Cognito and uses the data passed back from Cognito to implement customized experiences for individual users depending on the type of developer they identified as during the registration process (the options are "hobbyist" or "professional").
+We're going to explore a sample application I have built that implements identity and authentication via Amazon Cognito and uses the data passed back from Cognito to create customized experiences for individual users depending on the type of developer they identified as during the registration process (the options are "hobbyist" or "professional").
 The example code can be found [on GitHub](https://github.com/remotesynth/launchdarkly-cognito).

 This is an intentionally simple application with only a handful of pages: